ForceUniverse/dart-forcemvc/readme.md

 #### Walkthrough ####

-Use a server with dart very easily, create controllers with annotations ... similar to spring mvc.
+Use a Web Application Server with dart very easily, create controllers with annotations ... similar to spring mvc.

-First you will setup a new server.
+First you will setup a new web application.

-	WebServer server = new WebServer(wsPath: wsPath, port: port, host: host, buildPath: buildPath);
+	WebApplication app = new WebApplication(wsPath: wsPath, port: port, host: host, buildPath: buildPath);

 Then you use the on method to handle http requests.

-	server.on(url, (ForceRequest req, Model model) { /* logic */ }, method: "GET");
+	app.on(url, (ForceRequest req, Model model) { /* logic */ }, method: "GET");

 You can also use the annotation RequestMapping in a dart object